-To take advantage of the default queues, when creating or extending your domain using the Fusion Middleware Configuration Wizard, select Oracle JRF Web Services Asynchronous services.
+To create the required default queues, when creating or extending your domain using the Fusion Middleware Configuration Wizard, select Oracle JRF Web Services Asynchronous services.
 For more information, see Creating Domains Using the Configuration Wizard.

-Note: Ensure that you explicitly target the JMS module (JRFWSAsyncJmsModule) to non-clustered servers in your domain.
+Note: When using this domain extension template, ensure that you explicitly target the JMS module (JRFWSAsyncJmsModule) to non-clustered one or more servers in your domain, as required.